licenseware/licenseware-sdk-v3/README.md

 ```
 The `data_validator` needs to be a function which will `raise` an error if data is not as requested.
+You can use any schema package you want marshmallow, pydantic even your own custom assertion on data it just needs to raise an error if data is not as intended.

 Instantiate the repo with the mongo connection:
 ```py